seanwhs/Tutorials/react/How-to-Install-Tailwindcss-in-a-Vite-React-Project.md

 ## 4. Native Plugin Management

-Tailwind v4 uses the native `@plugin` directive.
+Tailwind v4 utilizes the native `@plugin` directive.
 You no longer need to manage a `plugins` array in a separate configuration file.

 ### Example: `tailwind-scrollbar`